simmatrix/simmatrix-stack/README.md

 1. Clone this repository
 2. Create a new database
+3. Run `composer install` and `npm install`
-3. Create a new `.env` file by running `copy .env.example .env`
+4. Create a new `.env` file by running `copy .env.example .env`
-4. Fill up the configuration details in your `.env` file
+5. Fill up the configuration details in your `.env` file
-5. Create a new appilcation key by running `php artisan key:generate`
+6. Create a new appilcation key by running `php artisan key:generate`
-6. Configure folder permissions
+7. Configure folder permissions
     - `chmod -R 777 storage/`
     - `chmod -R 777 bootstrap/`
-7. Point your webserver's document root to the `public/` directory
+8. Point your webserver's document root to the `public/` directory
-8. Create a symbolic link for your storage directory by running `php artisan storage:link`
+9. Create a symbolic link for your storage directory by running `php artisan storage:link`
-9. Import all table structures into your database by running `php artisan migrate`
+10. Import all table structures into your database by running `php artisan migrate`
+11. Create a new ecryption key for Passport by running `php artisan passport:install`
-10. Start developing!
+12. Start developing!

 ### Steps for Live Deployment